Manojbioinfo/R_using_Google-Colab/README.md

 - ⚠️ **Under the following terms:**
   - **Attribution:** If you find this tutorial useful and use it for your study, please cite it as:

-  > Gupta, M. K. 2026.
+  >  Gupta, Manoj Kumar.
 Using R on Google Colab.
-Zenodo.
+Version 1.0.0, 2026.
+Zenodo, .

   - **NonCommercial:** You may **not use the material for commercial purposes**.
   - **No additional restrictions:** You may not apply legal terms or technological measures that restrict others from exercising the license.